 - Practice using a combination of “chat” and verbal communications.

 We craft our space with attention to how people with atypical ways of thinking, communicating, sensing, or moving, can easily navigate this environment, and we want to know about participants so we can adapt to the people in the room.
 (Thank you to the Never Again Action disability justice team for wonderful teaching and language to support this work.)
 You’ll see on the application form a place to tell us more about you.

-Application deadline March 19th – Space is limited to 21 participants, and priority will be given to people who apply in pairs or small teams.
+Application deadline is Friday February 11, 2022 – Space is limited to 21 participants, and priority will be given to people who apply in pairs or small teams.